simplecov-ruby/simplecov/README.md

     analysis to happen on.
-When testing a server process (e.g. a JSON API endpoint) via a separate test process (e.g. when using Selenium) where you want to see all code executed by the `rails server`, and not just code executed in your actual test files, you'll want to add something like this to the top of `bin/rails`, but below the "shebang" line (`#! /usr/bin/env ruby`):
+When testing a server process (e.g. a JSON API endpoint) via a separate test process (e.g. when using Selenium) where you want to see all code executed by the `rails server`, and not just code executed in your actual test files, you need to require SimpleCov in the server process.
+For rails for instance, you'll want to add something like this to the top of `bin/rails`, but below the "shebang" line (`#! /usr/bin/env ruby`) and after config/boot is required:

     ```ruby
     if ENV['RAILS_ENV'] == 'test'